RuneRoven/go-ads/PROTOCOL.md

 | ServerCycle2 (5) | Silently ignored   | Rejected (0x070B)    | Works               |
 | ServerOnChange2 (6)| Silently ignored | Rejected (0x070B)    | Works               |

 TC2 does not return an error for v2 modes — notifications silently never fire.
 TC3 rejects v2 modes with `0x070B` (InvalidParam) when the symbol's ContextMask is 0.
-The `go-ads` library auto-falls back to modes 3/4 in both cases.
+Implementations should auto-fall back to modes 3/4 in both cases (downgrade table 5→3, 6→4).

 ### Symbol System